How to assemble an Ikea Ektorp 3.5 sofa

 They are plastic legs that screw in from the bottom.

-They do not come with felt liners, so I just added those from what I had on hand.
+They do not come with felt furniture sliders, so I just added those from what I had on hand.

 The compressed cushions